RasmussenLab/vamb/workflow/README.md

  conda deactivate
 ```

 We only have access to `vamb` and the other programs when we are inside this specific conda environment.
 We can use `conda activate vamb` to activate the environment (the name of shell changes and should say something with vamb) and `conda deactivate` to get out of it again.
-Therefore, if you can an error further down it could simply be because you have not activated environment.
+Therefore, if you can an error further down it could simply be because you have not activated the environment.

 ## Set up configuration with your data